cosmoscout/cosmoscout-vr/docs/install.md

 You will need a copy of [CMake](https://cmake.org/) (version 3.13 or greater), [Boost](https://www.boost.org/) (version 1.69 or greater) and a recent C++ compiler (gcc 7, clang 5 or msvc 19).
 For the compilation of the externals [Python](https://www.python.org/) is also required.**

-When compiling from source, you can either choose the `master` branch which contains the code of the last stable release or you can switch to the `develop` branch to test the latest features.

 ## Linux

 Before you start, it may be necessary to install some additional system packages.